News article

 Starting beekeeping requires the right gear.
 Obtaining a Flow Hive 2 package with an organic cotton bee suit and Flow Smoker is a good choice.
 Keeping a beekeeping journal to record your experiences and observations is also a great idea for beginners.

-Preparing Your Hive for Bees
+Preparing your Hive for Bees

 Getting your hive ready for bees is a key part of beekeeping.
 It involves assembling the hive, preparing the foundation, and placing it in your apiary.
 Let's look at the important steps for each part.